IDMNYU/DM6193-Web-Studio-SU15/assignments/dm6193_show_and_tells.md

 </ul>
 For post 2, select a link to one of the following:
 <ul>
-<li>a link to an article or tutorial about HTML5, CSS3, mobile first, the responsive web, and other web related issues.</li>
+<li>a link to an article about HTML5, CSS3, mobile first, the responsive web, and other web related issues.</li>
 </ul>
 <p>For both posts, briefly describe why you think the class should know about this link?</td>
 </tr>